 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Uterine polyps are growths in the inner lining of your uterus (endometrium).
-They’re sometimes called endometrial polyps.
+Endometrial (uterine) polyps are growths in the inner lining of your uterus (endometrium).
+The polyp attaches to the lining and extends into your uterine cavity.

 Advertisement